Falyrion/Loot-Bot/README.md

     <a href="https://www.docker.com/" target="_blank" rel="noreferrer"> <img src="https://img.shields.io/badge/Docker-0db7ed?style=for-the-badge&logo=docker&logoColor=white" alt="docker"/></a>
 </p>

-A discord bot to check for available content on Twitch Prime Gaming and posting it in the discord chat.
+A discord bot to check for available content on Twitch Prime Gaming and Epic Games Store and posting it in the discord chat.

 ### Contents
 - [Setup (for non-technical users)](#setup)